DEPARTMENT OF PHYSICS

 Semester-I

-PHY 5102: Advance Solid State Physics-I: Theory
+PHY 5102: Advanced Solid State Physics-I: Theory

 PHY 5103: Materials Science